Takashiidobe/notes/src/system-design/systemsexpert/what-are-design-fundamentals.md

 ---
-title: what-are-design-fundamentals
+title: What Are Design Fundamentals? date created: Friday, May 12th 2023, 5:07:55 pm date modified: Sunday, July 6th 2025, 8:41:26 pm
 ---

-Are Design Fundamentals

 # What Are Design Fundamentals?